 Philadelphia criminal lawyer Lloyd Long, founding attorney at the Law Office of Lloyd Long, has years of experience on both sides of the courtroom, giving him valuable insight into how prosecutors build cases against defendants accused of prostitution-related crimes.
 He uses this experience to build stronger, more effective legal strategies while protecting your rights at each step of the way.
-He can guide you through each stage of Philadelphia’s complex criminal justice process, while fighting hard to disprove the evidence, reduce your penalties, defeat the charges, or have your case dismissed.
+He can guide you through each stage of Philadelphia’s complex criminal justice process, while fighting hard to disprove the evidence, reduce your penalties, defeat the charges, or have your case dropped or dismissed.

 When you’re facing jail or prison time, damage to your career, and a lasting criminal record, you need to move quickly to defend your freedom and reputation.
 For a free legal consultation concerning prostitution-related charges in the Philadelphia area, contact The Law Office of Lloyd Long at (215) 302-0171, or contact us online.
 Our phone lines are open 24/7, and your consultation will be confidential.

 What Does it Mean to Promote or Solicit (Patronize) a Prostitute?